Can You Use Neosporin On A New Tattoo?

-While many tattoo artists do in fact recommend using this topical medicine, others advise against it.
+While many tattoo artists do, in fact, recommend using this topical medicine, others advise against it.
 Today we are here in search of an answer.
-Can you use Neosporin on a tattoo?
-Let's begin by exploring more about Neosporin.
-What are its ingredients?
-Can you use it for your new tattoo, and if so, how?
+Is Neosporin effective when used on a healing tattoo?
+Let’s find out.

 What Is Neosporin?

 Neosporin is a combination medicine, consisting of three different antibiotics: neomycin, bacitracin, and polymyxin.
 This mixture works to kill any potential bacteria that might be present near an open sore or wound.

 We generally apply Neosporin as a first-aid ointment on small cuts or burns, before covering up the affected area.
 Upon contact with skin, the ingredients quickly form a protective layer on the surface.

 This allows moisture to stay close to the wound, while hindering oxygen and bacteria from entering.
 Neosporin ingredients melt together in a petroleum jelly base.
 This extra component is what forms the protective barrier on the surface of the cut, making sure nothing penetrates.

 Neosporin usually comes as an over-the-counter topical medication, meaning it is relatively safe to use.
 However, it does have potential side effects, which I’ll explain below.

 While Neosporin is excellent for small cuts and burns, you should use it with caution.
 As with any drug that contains antibiotics, always apply as prescribed.